rmeleromira/ansible-zencash-nodes/Readme.md

 This repo provides ansible roles that will configure a VPS or bare metal machine to host lxc containers that will each run an instance of the zend daemon and the secure node tracker client.

 This was originally written for and tested against Ubuntu Xenial 16.04 and the [Contabo VPS instances](https://contabo.com/?show=vps), but has recently been updated to support Debian 11 "Bullseye" and tested on [Proxmox](https://pve.proxmox.com/).
+Users report that Contabo still works, but that you must disable `- { name: "net.ipv6.conf.{{ipv6_interface}}.accept_ra", value: 2 }` in roles/master/tasks/setup.yml.

 # Requirements
 * [Securenodes](https://securenodes2.na.zensystem.io/about)